donaldev/unifeed/README.md

 download python (v.3.6.3)
 make sure python is added to your path 2)open command prompt and run: pip install -r requirements.txt

 To run the project:

 Open command prompt
-Go to directory with python script eg. cd Documents... run -> python filename.py
+Go to unifeed directory
+run -> python main.py
 Open browser and enter 127.0.0.1:5000

 --------------------------------------------------